-- 1. Provide proof of coverage - 2.
-Reconcile tax credits for individuals who had coverage through the Marketplace and received an Advance Premium Tax Credit (APTC)
+- 1. Provide proof of coverage - Reconcile tax credits for individuals who had Marketplace health coverage and received an Advance Premium Tax Credit (APTC)

 Proof of health coverage

 Client must prove they had health coverage during the last year when filing their tax return.